alsehibanis/alsehibanis.github.io/_posts/2019-07-20-kickstarter-data-science.markdown

 2. Q2: What are the top five categories that were most funded on Kickstarter?
 3. Q3: What are the top five subcategories that were most funded on Kickstarter?

 The dataset that I will be using contains of over 300,000 Kickstarter projects.
-This dataset is provided by **Mickaël Mouillé** on Kaggle [dataset](https://www.kaggle.com/kemical/kickstarter-projects)
+This dataset is provided by **Mickaël Mouillé** on [Kaggle](https://www.kaggle.com/kemical/kickstarter-projects)

+The technical part is available on [github](https://github.com/alsehibanis/kickstarter_data_science)
 ### Methodology
 In order to answer the three questions above the CRSIP-DM methodology was followed.
 CRISP-DM stands for cross-industry process for data mining and provides a structured approach to plan a data mining approach.